 Set Point Theory helps explain why body weight stays fairly stable for long periods of time.
+Set point is the weight range in which your body is programmed to function optimally.
+Set point theory holds that one’s body will fight to maintain that weight range.
 The hypothalamus takes in information from the many different areas of the body to manipulate food intake and energy expenditure to maintain a certain weight.

 Sleep is also regulated by our circadian rhythms.
-The body needs time to reset itself; for muscles to heal and the brain to “file” all of the days happenings.
+The body needs time to reset itself; this tim is used for muscles to heal and the brain to “file” all of the days happenings.

 After reading this you might be inclined to think that since you are so self-regulated, why should you bother with anything?
 Nothing could be further from the truth!
 Yes, our amazing bodies control many things, but ultimately, it is the choices we make that allow for the expression of homeostasis.
 We can choose to go to bed earlier and get the proper amount of sleep.
 We can choose to eat the right amount of the right types of foods to control our insulin levels and body composition.

 Resistance training might just be the best way for you to exert control over your mind and body!
 Resistance training keeps your activity levels high and gradually increases your strength and endurance, meaning that you won’t be overwhelmed by the things you do everyday but instead have the strength and stamina to meet each challenge head on.